 Knowing all of that, can you make a professional recommendation that you believe to be best option for that business, and not just the thing you want to build?

-I believe that we have a responsibility as developers to make informed technical recommendations, independent of what frameworks we like, or whether it leads to a bigger contract.
+I believe that we have a responsibility as developers to make informed technical recommendations, independently of what frameworks we like, or whether it leads to a bigger contract.

-Yes, these are over-simplifications.
-Sure, not every client will want you to engage in this analysis.
+Yes, these are over-simplifications, and sure, not every client will want you to engage in this analysis.
 Some clients will just want you to make the thing they want you to make, and that’s okay, too.